fza/grunt-font2sff/README.md

-# grunt-font2cffm
+# grunt-font2sff

-> Convert fonts to CFFM
+> Convert fonts to simple font file format

-A Grunt task to convert TTF/WOFF/WOFF2 font files to CFFM (Compact Font File Format).
-CFFM is a special-purpose binary font format that includes just a subset of what Truetype/OpenType offer, but allows simple and fast parsing, suitable for the Browser.
+A Grunt task to convert OTF/TTF/WOFF/WOFF2 font files to SFF (Simple Font File Format).
+SFF is a special-purpose binary font format that includes just a subset of what Truetype/OpenType offer, but allows simple and fast parsing, suitable for the Browser.

 It's primary purpose is typesetting using SVG paths, which often gives better visual results than conventional `<text>` setting in some Browsers. (\*ahem\* Firefox \*ahem\*)

-CFFM files can be parsed with [cffm](https://git.fapprik.com/fza/cffm), which also provides an API for typesetting in an SVG context.
+SFF files can be parsed with [sff-svg](https://git.fapprik.com/fza/sff-svg), which also provides an API for typesetting in an SVG context.

-A CFFM file includes the same general font metrics than the original font file with glyphs as SVG paths and a kerning table.
+A SFF file includes the same general font metrics than the original font file with glyphs as SVG paths and a kerning table.
 Ligatures and other font features are not included.
-CFFM files are not compressed and this is in purpose as CFFM files are meant to be included via [brfs](https://www.npmjs.com/package/brfs) in a browserify bundle, which is then minified and gzipped.
+SFF files are not compressed and this is in purpose as SFF files are meant to be included via [brfs](https://www.npmjs.com/package/brfs) in a browserify bundle, which is then minified and gzipped.

 ## Getting Started